 I’m too tired to give thanks—even on Thanksgiving—this year, I found myself thinking as I was filling out our family calendar for the end of the year.
 Thanksgiving is upon us (wasn’t it just summer?) and I’m not feeling very thankful.
 The holiday season can leave us feeling more worn out than anything, and I’m so very tired.
 I would much rather take a nap than think about mashed potatoes and place settings.

-Women are often the ones who are responsible for the cooking, invitations, and details surrounding holidays.
 This time of year can become a bit much, overwhelmed by schedules and frustrated by unmet expectations.
 In the weeks leading up to Thanksgiving, my oldest had a school play, I had a work trip, we squeezed in a chance to serve in the community, wrapped up soccer season, prepped for a swim meet—all while trying to bring the kids down from the lingering Halloween candy hangover.
 Like I said, a bit much.

 So, how do I give thanks when I’m just too exhausted?
 I realized my bad attitude was rubbing off on my kids, and the last thing I want is for them to be ungrateful.
 I’ve discovered it’s about creating an atmosphere of thankfulness in our homes, even when—or especially when—we don’t feel like it.
 Because before we know it, we’ll be ringing in the new year and our “best intentions” will be thrown out with the wilting Christmas tree.